EanNewton/Awesome-Reading-List/README.md

 - [Fixing a Tiny Corner of the Supply Chain](https://www.bunniestudios.com/blog/?p=6274)
 - [Game Hacking](https://gamehacking.academy/GameHackingAcademy.pdf) - Free educational PDF, from "what is a computer?" to crafting game hacks.
 - [Ghost in the ethernet optic](https://blog.benjojo.co.uk/post/smart-sfp-linux-inside)
 - [How to Make a CPU](https://blog.robertelder.org/how-to-make-a-cpu/) - A simple step by step picture guide to making your own CPU.
+(4 minutes, 2021).
 - [Make It Go Faster!
 How We Sped Up OS Provisioning On Bare Metal at Scale](https://web.archive.org/web/20211110191916/https://metal.equinix.com/blog/make-it-go-faster-how-we-sped-up-os-provisioning-on-bare-metal-at-scale/) - Here’s how adding a few bits of simple logic in the OS provisioning process can eliminate tons of network and time overhead and prolong the life of your storage.
 - [Mechanical Computing Systems Using Only Links and Rotary Joints](https://arxiv.org/pdf/1801.03534.pdf)
 - [Playstation Architecture: A practical analysis](https://www.copetti.org/writings/consoles/playstation/)